-Brew Monday is a time to schedule an online, phone, or in-person meeting with someone who may have otherwise found a cold, gray winter’s day an almost insurmountable obstacle.
+Brew Monday, on the third Monday in January every year, January 16 this year, is a time to schedule an online, phone, or in-person meeting with someone who may have otherwise found a cold, gray winter’s day an almost insurmountable obstacle.
 The day was brought about by an international charity called “Samaritans” — which does not endorse any religious faith or sect — started in 1953 by a vicar named Chad Varah.

 History of Brew Monday

 A good place to start learning the history of Brew Monday is with the original Biblical parable of the Good Samaritan.
 In the story, a traveler is set upon by thieves and left injured and nearly naked on the side of the road.
 As the daylight approaches, a Jewish priest happens along, and though the robbery victim is a Jew, the priest averts his eyes and passes by.
 A while later, a Levite also passes by without giving any aid to the man.
 Finally, a Samaritan — traditional enemies of the Jews — arrives and sets aside his politics to bring the man to help and safety.